 |

-| MOSLEY SPEAKS 1940 |
+MOSLEY SPEAKS 1940 |

-MOSLEY'S ORIGINS IN THE LABOUR
+MOSLEY'S ORIGINS IN THE LABOUR PARTY

-readers of this paper will be familiar with Oswald Mosley’s now oft quoted response, from the late 1960s, to The Times newspaper,
+will be familiar with Oswald Mosley’s now oft quoted response, from the late 1960s, to The Times newspaper,

-right.
-My position was on the left and is now in the centre of politics” (Letter to The Times 26 April, 1968).
+“I am not, and never have been, a man of the right.
+My position was on the left and is now in the centre of politics”

-From the beginning, Oswald Mosley was never of
+From the beginning, Oswald Mosley was never of ‘the Right’, that lazy political pigeon-holing

-‘the Right’, that lazy political pigeon-holing practiced unscrupulously by both reactionaries and self-styled
+practiced unscrupulously by both reactionaries and self-styled ‘progressives’.
+I have always understood ‘the

-by a resistance to change, a preference for an old order of hierarchy and an undying fixation for discipline, punishment and
+Right’ to be that alignment of forces best characterised by a resistance to change, a preference for an old order of

-the suppression of the ‘lower classes’.
-Racism and suchlike, however, are manifested
+hierarchy and an undying fixation for discipline, punishment and the suppression of the ‘lower classes’.
+Racism

-throughout society and cut across political parties.
-When he first stood for Parliament in a Harrow constituency as a young
+and suchlike, however, are manifested throughout society and cut across political parties.
+When he first stood for Parliament

-army officer returned from the First World War, he coined the phrase ‘socialistic imperialism’ which must have
+in a Harrow constituency as a young army officer returned from the First World War, he coined the phrase ‘socialistic

-confused some of his more strictly Tory electors.
-He stood as a Conservative Unionist and won the seat, of course, later opting
+imperialism’ which must have confused some of his more strictly Tory electors.
+He stood as a Conservative Unionist and

-for a position as an Independent Member of Parliament.
+won the seat, of course, later opting for a position as an Independent Member of Parliament.

 What did he mean when describing his election platform as ‘socialistic